 View our extensive product range all under one roof.
-We have one of the largest displays of Solidor in the country along with the lift and slide door from Kommerling, Guardian warm roof, bi-folding doors, slide and swing doors and fully installed orangeries, conservatory, porches and much more!
+We have one of the largest displays of Solidor in the country along with the lift and slide door from Kommerling, Guardian warm roof, bi-folding doors and fully installed orangeries, conservatory, porches and much more!
 We also have a viewing window showing our factory below so you can even watch your products being made.

 GET IN TOUCH